intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    proposals so that they are fully aware of proposals early in the policy definition process and so that any issues or concerns that they have will be raised during the development of the proposal (not be left until the RSAB review period).
-The RWSG chairs are also expected to participate as individuals.
+The RSWG chairs are also expected to participate as individuals.

 4. At some point, if the RSWG chairs believe there may be rough